World Cup quarterfinals: Qualifying teams, fixtures and schedule - KTVZ

 For any other team, that would be a worry.
 But Croatia has shown that it is the master of navigating matches that go down to the wire.
 All three of its knockout games in 2018 went to extra-time or penalties, but in every one of those, the Croatians looked like the side in control.

-That experience was on show against Japan, which like its semifinal victory over England four years ago, was a game where Croatia looked stronger and stronger as the game went on.
+That experience was on show against Japan.
+Like its semifinal victory over England four years ago, this was a game in which Croatia looked stronger and stronger as the game went on.
 That tournament experience and nous will be put to the test as Kockasti face a Brazil team that looks every bit as good as its pre-tournament tag as favorite would suggest.

 Group stage: